hapax/hapax.github.io/assets/chandra.md

 We're almost ready to perform our thought experiment of throwing electrons into a box until we make a black hole.
-But to apply our Fermi gas model to old stars, we need to tinker a little with the energy, and learn some astrophysics.
+But to apply our Fermi gas model to old stars, we need to tinker with the energy, and learn a little astrophysics.

 ### 3.1.
 Ultrarelativity <a id="sec-3-1" name="sec-3-1"></a>